dietervdwes/ChemHelp/README.md

 Alt + F (or “Form” button on the app window): Opens the scanned Form on Equation Document viewer via the default web browser and resizes the window to the right half of the screen if Internet Explorer is your default browser.

 Ctrl + Alt + F: Adds a Free-PSA and removes the CDUM.

 Ctrl + Alt + D: Removes a CDUM.

 Alt + W (or “EPR” button on the app window): Opens EPR in default web browser and maximizes the window.
 (Similar to clicking.)

-Alt + Shift + W: Saves the EPR to an Excel file in a folder "MRN_archives" which should be created in the root directory of ChemHelp.ahk (see EPR to Excel section below).
+Ctrl + Alt + W: Saves the EPR to an Excel file in a folder "MRN_archives" which should be created in the root directory of ChemHelp.ahk (see EPR to Excel section below).

 Alt + V (or “Verified” button on the app window): Opens Staff Notes and enter the text: "Transcription Verified."